AbhinavRajSing/SugarCosmetics-Clone/README.md

 ***

 ## Landing Page :
-- The Landing of Sugar Cosmetic website displays various products, offers and ads of their own.
+- The Landing Page of Sugar Cosmetic website displays various products, offers and ads of their own.
 - There is Pagination and Live Search enabled on the Landing Page.
 - In top section there is a Header which displays Dropdown menu of pages.
 - At the bottom section there is a footer, both Header & Footer are same across all the pages.